-Performance standards enable schools and authorizers to know the outcomes for which authorizers will hold schools accountable.
-They are the basis for school evaluation and should be incorporated in the charter agreement, commonly as an attachment.
-Academic, financial, and organizational performance standards should include clearly defined and measurable indicators, measures, metrics, and targets that:

-- a) Academic Performance - 1.
-Set expectations for student academic achievement status or proficiency, including comparative proficiency; - 2.
-Set expectations for student academic growth, including adequacy of growth toward state standards; - 3.
-Incorporate state and federal accountability systems, including state grading and/or rating systems; - 4.
-Set expectations for postsecondary readiness, including graduation rates (for high schools); and - 5.
-Provide schools an option to incorporate mission-specific performance measures for which the school has presented valid, reliable, and rigorous means of assessment approved by the authorizer.

-b) Financial Performance
+- i.
+Executes charter agreements with a performance framework incorporated in the agreement, commonly as an attachment, that plainly establishes the standards under which schools will be evaluated and includes: - a) Objective and verifiable measures of student achievement as the primary measure of school quality, in accordance with state law; - b) Clear, measurable, and attainable academic, financial, and organizational performance standards and targets that the school must meet as a condition of renewal, including but not limited to state and federal measures; and - c) Expectations for appropriate access, education, support services, and outcomes for students with disabilities; - ii.
+The performance framework includes clearly defined and measurable indicators, measures, metrics, and targets that: - a) Academic Performance - 1.
+Define the sources of academic data that will form the evidence base for ongoing and renewal evaluation; - 2.
+Set expectations for student academic achievement status or proficiency, including comparative proficiency; - 3.
+Set expectations for student academic growth, including adequacy of growth toward state standards; - 4.
+Incorporate state and federal accountability systems, including state grading and/or rating systems; - 5.
+Set expectations for postsecondary readiness, including graduation rates (for high schools); and - 6.
+Provide schools an option to incorporate mission-specific performance measures for which the school has presented valid, reliable, and rigorous means of assessment approved by the authorizer. - b) Financial Performance

-- 1. Enable the authorizer to monitor and evaluate the school's financial stability and viability based on short-term performance; and - 2.
+- 1. Define the sources of financial data that will form the evidence base for ongoing and renewal evaluation, including the school's annual financial audit conducted by a qualified independent auditor; - 2.
+Enable the authorizer to monitor and evaluate the school's financial stability and viability based on short-term performance; and - 3.
 Enable the authorizer to monitor and evaluate the school's long-term financial sustainability. - c) Organizational Performance - 1.
-Define the essential elements of the educational program for which the authorizer will hold the school accountable; - 2.
-Define financial management and oversight standards based on generally accepted accounting principles; - Hold school governing boards accountable for meeting statutory and board-established operating and reporting requirements; - 4.
-Ensure school compliance with student and employee rights and obligations; and - 5.
+Define the sources of organizational data that will form the evidence base for ongoing and renewal evaluation; - 2.
+Define the essential elements of the educational program for which the authorizer will hold the school accountable; - 3.
+Define financial management and oversight standards based on generally accepted accounting principles; - 4.
+Hold school governing boards accountable for meeting statutory and board-established operating and reporting requirements; - 5.
+Ensure school compliance with student and employee rights and obligations; and - 6.
 Establish expectations related to the school environment, including health and safety, transportation, facilities, and appropriate handling of records. - d.
-Provisions for educational service provider (ESP) within charter agreement (if applicable).
+Provisions for educational service provider (ESP) (if applicable).